Multiple collapsed cupolas in church ruins of Antigua

 Convento Santa Clara central courtyard

-Catedral San José ruins on the other hand have huge cathedral chambers with the central cupolas collapsed, opening the sunlight to reflect the broken arches and pillars.
+Catedral San Josรฉ ruins on the other hand have huge cathedral chambers with the central cupolas collapsed, opening the sunlight to reflect the broken arches and pillars.
 At the rear of the nave, you can descend down into the remains of the burial vault.
-Cathedral San José is separated into two parts, where one is the restored and intact cathedral, and the other part is the collapsed ruins.

-Catedral San José ruins interior chambers
+Catedral San Josรฉ ruins interior chambers

 Nan inside empty church chamber with rooftop collapsed